Degree Programs and Additional Requirements

 The thesis option should be taken by anyone intending to do research or enter another program for the doctoral degree.
 A master of arts or master of science degree can be completed with this option.

 The program consists of 30 semester credits beyond the bachelor’s degree, 6 credits of which must be in thesis research.
 Students must take HIST 6000 , as well as either HIST 6010 or HIST 6020 , or another theory-intensive course approved by the director of graduate studies.
 Students may apply a maximum of 4 internship credits earned while working in an archive, for a museum, on the staff of a scholarly journal, or as a teaching intern in an upper-division undergraduate course.

-The remainder of the 30 credits may be taken as electives in history or relevant courses in other departments.
+The remainder of the 30 credits may be taken as electives in history or related courses relevant to the student’s program.

 Master’s Degree, Plan B (Nonthesis)

 A nonthesis master’s program can help a student attain employment in many areas, but is not recommended for students planning to secure a doctorate.
 A master of arts, master of science, or master of social sciences degree can be completed with this option.

 The Plan B program consists of 30 credits beyond the bachelor’s degree.
 The course requirements are identical to those of the Plan A program, except that only 3 thesis credits are permitted.

 Students completing the Plan B program do not write a full length thesis.
 Instead, Plan B students write a research paper of approximately 30 pages in length and submit a portfolio of their graduate writing, which includes two additional and distinct pieces of writing.
 Students defend their Plan B research papers and writing portfolios before their major professor and the members of the supervisory committee.
 Final approval of the Plan B rests with the department, rather than with the School of Graduate Studies.